aleksamagicka/aquacomputer_d5next-hwmon/re-docs/PROTOCOLS.md

 # Aquacomputer protocols

-Aquacomputer devices share the same HID report philosophy:
+Aquacomputer devices (usually) share the same HID report philosophy:

 * A sensor report with ID `0x01` is sent every second to the host, detailing current sensor readings
 * A HID feature report with ID `0x03` contains the device settings which can be requested, modified and written back to the device